hyoo-ru/mam_mol/viewer/readme.md

 # $mol_viewer

 The base class for all visual components.
-It provides an infrastructure for reactive lazy rendering, handling exceptional situations.
+It provides the infrastructure for reactive lazy rendering, handling exceptions.

 ## Properties

 **`tagName()' = 'div'`**
-It sets a name of DOM-element, creating for component, if the element with appropriate id is not presented at DOM yet.
+It sets the name of the DOM-element creating for component, if the element with appropriate id is not presented at DOM yet.

 **`nameSpace() = 'http://www.w3.org/1999/xhtml'`**

-It sets namespace for a DOM element.
+It sets the namespace for the DOM element.

 **`childs() = null `**
-It sets a list of child elements.
-At the list could be instances of `$mol_viewer`, DOM-elements, primitives (strings, numbers etc.).
-If the list is not set (by default), then the content of the DOM-element would not be changed in way, it's helpful for manual operating with DOM.
+It sets the list of their child elements.
+In this list could be instances of `$mol_viewer`, any DOM-elements or primitives like strings, numbers etc. If the list have not been set (by default), then the content of the DOM-element would not be changed in way, it's helpful for manual operating with DOM.

 **`heightAvailable( ...diff : number[] ) = 0`**
-A height which is accessible to component, a user would not see anything beyond this height.
-It is allowed to render not all own content, but only visible part of this one.
-It is set by parent component.
+The available height for the component, a user would not see anything beyond the height.
+It is allowed to render not the whole component's content, but only visible part of this one.
+This property is set by its parent component.

 **`heightMinimal()` = 0**

-It's a minimum possible height of a component.
-It's set by hand with constants or any expression, It's used for lazy rendering.
+It is the minimum possible height of the component.
+It's set by hand with constant or some expression.This property is used for lazy rendering.

 **`DOMNode() : Element`**

-This property returns a DOM-element, witch a component bound to.
-At first it tries to find element by id at DOM and only if it fails - it would created and remembered a new one.
+It returns the DOM-element, to which the component is bounded to.
+At first the method tries to find the element by its id at DOM and only if it would have not been found - the method would create and remember a new one.

 **`DOMTree() : Element`**